 Digitalisation in a single solution

-To sum up, Customer IAM has many great features that make sure your customers are at the heart of your business.
+To sum up, Customer IAM offer many business benefits that make sure your customers are at the heart of your business.
 But this doesn’t mean that you have to change everything at once – start where you feel comfortable and scale your business needs to match your level of digital maturity.
 If you’re unsure of your options, our free white paper on digital maturity can answer some of your burning questions.